Health Savings Accounts (HSAs)

 - Contributions are tax-free and can be made by you, your employer, or a third party

 - Funds can be withdrawn at any time**

 - No monthly service fee

 - Unused funds remain in account year after year; no "use it or lose it" policy

 - Keep your HSA in your name, regardless of career or life changes

 - Federally insured by FDIC

-Most adults under 65 who are not enrolled in Medicare and are covered under a high-deductible health plan (HDHP) can qualify for an HSA, but it is up to the account holders to determine their own eligibility.
+Most adults under 65, who are not enrolled in Medicare, and are covered under an HSA qualified high-deductible health plan (HDHP) can qualify for an HSA, but it is up to the account holders to determine their own eligibility.
 Please contact your tax advisor for further eligibility requirements.

 *Consult a tax advisor.